 If you plan to park a vehicle on Duke’s campus, you must display a valid permit.

 Individual car, carpooling, and biking permits are available through Duke’s Parking and Transportation Office.
 Online permit sales typically begins in mid-June.
 However, this year, parking permit sales will begin the last week of July.
-Go to the Parking and Transportation web pages to learn more.
+Go to the Parking and Transportation website to learn more.
 Students who reserved an on-campus permit should receive their permit in the mail prior to arriving in Durham.
 Students are also encouraged to check out alternative commuting options available for Duke students, staff and faculty.

 Let us make an effort to reduce our carbon footprint!